Microsoft/azure-docs.cs-cz/articles/event-grid/edge/configure-api-protocol.md

 }
  ```

-## <a name="enable-http-and-https-to-other-iot-modules-and-non-iot-workloads"></a>Povolení protokolu HTTP a HTTPS jiným modulům IoT a úlohám mimo IoT
+## <a name="enable-http-and-https-to-other-iot-modules-and-non-iot-workloads"></a>Povolení protokolů HTTP a HTTPS do jiných modulů IoT a úloh bez IoT

 ```json
  {